Quick Answer

 IT and Technical Services

-Brian includes a LinkedIn QR code on proposals and printed leave-behinds.
+A technical services firm might include a LinkedIn QR code on proposals and printed leave-behinds.
 Clients who want to verify experience or see shared connections scan it after meetings.

 Retail and Wholesale Relationships